 10 years ago I couldn’t have told you the difference between beef and lamb liver or what exactly a liver pate is but after being pushed by circumstances to learn about the importance and necessity of animal-based foods I have become fully fluent in the offal language of nose to tail eating.

 My self-published cookbooks are like gastronomic portfolios documenting my food journey.
-4 years ago The Ketogenic Edge was released which teaches how to make simple, homemade keto meals with a focus on nutrient-density, animal protein, and nose-to-tail eating.
+4 years ago The Ketogenic Edge was released which teaches how to make simple, homemade meals for a keto diet with a focus on nutrient-density, animal protein, and nose-to-tail eating.
 1 year ago announced The Carnivore Cookbook with over 100 recipes made exclusively from animal foods.
 Both have entire chapters with 20+ recipes in each book dedicated to organ meats.

 They aren’t necessary for everyone to eat but across the board, we do see marked improvements from healing long-term chronic injuries to breaking plateaus and eliminating pain to recovering after long periods of vegan degeneration once the amount of animal foods are increased in a person diet.

 When it comes to organs, liver is usually the one people go for first.
-It’s known to be extremely healthy for you and widely recognized as, ounce for ounce, the most nutrient-dense food on the planet.
+There are many health benefits of liver.
+It is widely recognized as, the most nutrient-dense food on the planet.

 With attention like that who wouldn’t want to try it at least once?